 Are there Signs of Water Damage or Leaks?

 Check for wet spots or pools of water along the ceiling and around the sink, toilet, and shower.
 It’s also a good idea to ensure that the faucets, showers, and flush toilets are in working order.
-Test for good water pressure, adequate temperature changing and that there are no clogs in the drains.
+Test for good water pressure, adequate temperature change, and any clogs in the drains.
 Plumbing issues can lead to higher water bills.

 Ready to start touring?
-Check out our diverse apartment listings across Ontario, Quebec and British Columbia at CLV Group and InterRent REIT.
+Check out our diverse apartment listings at CLV Group today.